Albericvgn/ChemBalancer/README.md

    - Use the 'Clear' button if you wish to balance a new equation with different reactants/products.

-4.make sure to always have this link by your side [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://rankchem.streamlit.app/)
+4.make sure to always have this link by your side

+just click on the following logo, and don't forget to pin it to your favorites!
+[![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://rankchem.streamlit.app/)

 ##  Reference